What does it cost to implement cloud ERP solutions? Questions to ask your Cloud ERP Provider.11 Nov 2020 | by Brett Mundell

 Cloud ERP solutions have made it easier to access data, scale business requirements and provide users with access to the latest technology – but what does it cost to implement cloud ERP solutions?

-There are three main components to ERP cloud solution costs:
+There are three main components to cloud ERP cost:

 - Cloud software – user licences, cloud infrastructure that includes software, database, server, back-up etc.